- Johann Helfrich Muller was a German engineer and builder born in 1746.

 The calculating machines of Johann Helfrich Müller

-The German engineer and master builder—Johann Helfrich Müller (1746-1830) (see biography of Johann Müller) is a very interesting figure in the world of mechanic calculators, not only for his small calculator, an improved version of the machine of Philipp Hahn, which he created, but for his plans to build a difference engine almost 40 years before Charles Babbage.
-He also wanted to built a machine, that was capable of being configured to use Leibnitz’s arithmetica dyadica
+The German engineer and master builder—Johann Helfrich Müller (1746-1830) (see the biography of Johann Müller) is a very interesting figure in the world of mechanic calculators, not only for his small calculator, an improved version of the machine of Philipp Hahn, which he created, but also for his plans to build a difference engine almost 40 years before Charles Babbage.
+He also wanted to build a machine, that was capable of being configured to use Leibnitz’s arithmetica dyadica

 The calculating machine of Müller from 1784

 Müller’s calculating machine is very similar to the machine of Hahn and was based on the Stepped Drum of Leibniz, but it is larger (285 mm diameter, 95 mm height, weight 15.5 kg).
-It was in the form of a round box with a handle placed centrally and the number wheels concentrically arranged around the handle.
+It was in the form of a round box with a handle placed centrally and a number of wheels concentrically arranged around the handle.
 It could calculate with 14 figures and its number and gear wheels could be altered to enable it to operate with non-decimal number systems.

 An adding operation can be done thus: